 Dan Nuxoll, Program Director

-On the rare occasions that Dan has time outside of Rooftop, he works as a director, producer, composer and sound designer for films including the wildly entertaining feature documentary Kiss My Snake.
-He is currently working on a new documentary feature entitled The Mystery of Marie Jocelyne about a mysterious figure who has been running scandal-plagued film festivals for decades.
+Dan also works as a director, producer, composer and sound designer for films including the wildly entertaining feature documentary Kiss My Snake.
+He is currently Co-Directing a new documentary feature entitled about a mysterious figure who has been running scandal-plagued film festivals for decades.

 Genevieve Hsiao-Yung DeLaurier, Managing Director